 It’s important to note that this feature requires you to turn on ‘Location services’ on your iPhone Settings otherwise you won’t find this option in the list of 3D Touch actions on your control center.

-Using 3D Touch to access the New Do Not Disturb Features
+Using 3D Touch or Long Press to access the New Do Not Disturb Features

 The other 3D Touch options available to you are setting up DND for an hour, until the next day morning or entering your schedule by tapping on the ‘Schedule’ line.